redshift-tools/redshift-csv-loader/README.md

 # CSV File Loader for Amazon Redshift database.
-Simple `local file to Amazon-Redshift table` uploader to use from Windows CLI.
+Simple `local CSV file to Amazon-Redshift table` loader to use from Windows CLI.

 Logs upload % progress to CLI screen.